 If there is a lack of contact between a parent and child after separation, the child may attribute this to a damaged relationship or a lack of love.
-Young children in particular may find it hard to think of other reasons.
+In particular, young children may find it hard to think of other reasons.

-Absent from domestic violence and child abuse, children generally benefit from maintaining close relationships with both parents after separation.
+Children generally benefit from maintaining close relationships with both parents after separation.1 This may not be appropriate where there is domestic violence or child abuse.
 Leaving any more subtle considerations aside, children love both parents and each has something to offer.

 For children of all ages, regular contact should be established with both parents as soon as possible after separation - a breakdown in contact with one parent immediately following separation is not uncommon.
-With infants and younger children, visits should occur regularly and should match the child's routines2.
-As children get older, longer visits, regular overnight care and consultation with children about their wishes become increasingly important.
+With infants and younger children, visits should occur regularly and should match the child's routines.2 As children get older, longer visits, regular overnight care and consultation with children about their wishes become increasingly important.

-When developing 'time spent with' arrangements, parents should be practical and should carefully consider what will work best for their children3.
-Once implemented, parents should monitor how their children are coping and should adjust their arrangements accordingly.
+When developing 'time spent with' arrangements, parents should be practical and should carefully consider what will work best for their children.3 Once implemented, parents should monitor how their children are coping and should adjust their arrangements accordingly.
 Trialling new arrangements for a period of time to see how a child copes or gradually increasing the frequency and duration of visits may be beneficial.

-It is important to emphasise the critical role that each parent plays in fostering their child's relationship with the other parent4.
-Each parent wields enormous power in this regard and while the right thing to do may be obvious, the challenge of remaining positive and encouraging a child's relationship with the other parent may be difficult.
+It is important to emphasise the critical role that each parent plays in fostering their child's relationship with the other parent.4 Each parent wields enormous power in this regard and while the right thing to do may be obvious, the challenge of remaining positive and encouraging a child's relationship with the other parent may be difficult.

-The goal when developing parenting arrangements is to ...
-Balance time and responsibility in a way that best suits children's temperament, level of resilience, developmental stage and age, and that best suits each parent's work responsibilities, personal capacity and strengths.
+The goal when developing parenting arrangements is to...Balance time and responsibility in a way that best suits children's temperament, level of resilience, developmental stage and age, and that best suits each parent's work responsibilities, personal capacity and strengths.

-Bruce Smyth (2009)
+- Bruce Smyth (2009)

-Davies & Cummings (1994)

-2McIntosh et al (2009)

-3Smyth (2009)

-4Hetherington and Stanley Hagan (1999)
+1Davies & Cummings (1994) 2McIntosh et al (2009) 3Smyth (2009) 4Hetherington and Stanley Hagan (1999)